We're open now!

 - We offer a 'Sole use' option for booking.
 Please ask for the rates.

-- If you are a member of "Friends of Nature" we offer a discount.
+- If you are a member of "Friends of Nature" we offer free sleeping bag hire.
 Please ask.

 - Cancellation notice: if you have to cancel please give us as much notice as possible.
 The deadline for telling us is 12 noon.
 We are able to refund you the following for your booking: